DimiG/myBASHscripts/README.md

    It must contain the options “start” and “stop”.
 When the system boots up, it will call “startatd.sh start”.
    When Synology shuts down, it will call “startatd.sh stop”.

+* `helloMyMAC.sh`: This script DO NOTHING.
+Just Hello World in MAC OS.<br>
+   The reason of this script is testing...

 * `All Applications`:<br>
    **Note :** This code is not well optimized.
 If any tips, write me about.<br>
    ***Requires :*** [BASH][bash] MUST be exist on your platform and running.
 Mac OS and Linux has it from the BOX.<br>